 Those who have produced truly great things almost always find enclaves of like-souls with whom they can express themselves freely, and without judgement — engaging throughout their imperfect processes and without the burden of having to perform for the fickle, intolerant or unfulfilled masses who are simply looking for, at best a diversion; at worst, things to criticize in order to relive their own existential discomfort.

 I think many people who lack this kind of community, or who are yet to find their enclave have made a decision to simply walk alone.
 It’s better to be lonely than to be oppressed, creatively or otherwise.

 Society almost always views creativity in terms of product.
 True creatives understand it as process.
 And process is something that requires time, experimentation, mess and confusion.

 Process is as much about the creator as it is about the creation.

 Process is about the expansion and evolution of the self as an instrument of creativity.
 It can’t happen in spaces where we are forced to conform to the lowest common denominators of expression, morality, or identity.

 It doesn’t require affirmation or the engines of affirmation that society provides for those who are lost, insecure or unable to resolve their creative impulses.
 The creative process affirms itself.
 It is recognizable on a cellular level and undeniable to anyone engaged with it.

-In the same way that religion wants to 'own' the spiritual lives of its adherents, placing each individual person under a yoke of dogma, controlling the unique spiritual impulses that are the birthright of every single human being, so does popular culture do with creativity.
+In the same way that religious communities want to ‘own’ the spiritual lives of their adherents — placing each individual person under a yoke of dogma, controlling the unique spiritual impulses that are the birthright of every single human being — so does popular culture do with creativity.